 California’s unemployment rate was 7.4% in June 2014.
 This is 0.2 percentage points lower than in May.
 The state’s unemployment rate is lower now than it has been in almost six years; it is down 1.6 points from last year.
 But it is still 2.6 points higher than its pre-recession low.
 California’s jobless rate is the fifth-highest in the nation.

 California’s unemployment rate has been consistently above the national average since 1990.
-It is currently 1.5 percentage points higher than the national rate of 7.5%.
+The gap between the nation’s and California’s unemployment rate widened significantly during the recession, but over the past year it began to narrow.
+California’s unemployment rate is currently 1.3 percentage points higher than the national rate of 6.1%.

-In April 2013, unemployment rates ranged from a low of 4.6% in Marin County to a high of 24% in Imperial County.
-Three Bay Area counties—Marin, San Mateo, and San Francisco—have unemployment rates at or below 5.5%, the lowest in the state.
+In June 2014, unemployment rates ranged from a low of 4.0% in Marin County to a high of 22.0% in Imperial County.
+Four Bay Area counties—Marin, San Mateo, San Francisco, and Napa—have unemployment rates below 5%.